This has been a long running article on preparing a Honda CBR125 for racing in the Bucket Racings associations Commuterlite class.

 To facilitate the fitting of aftermarket

-fibreglass seats it is permissible for the back section of
+fibreglass seats the rules allow the back section of

 the rear sub-frame to be cut off as per the picture

-If you retain the original seat plastic tail
+If you retain the original rear plastic leave

 sub-frame in place as the rear seat cowl need it